Brucellosis

 What to expect from your doctor

-• Press on your abdomen to determine if organs are enlarged or tender
+• Press on your belly to see if organs are larger than usual or tender.